darkestb4light/netcap/doc/README.txt

 	"Loopback" IP addresses:
 		127.0.0.0 - 127.255.255.255

-If an IP falls within any of the above, the lookup value returned is prefixed
-with: PU, MC, BC, AC, LB respectively.
-Otherwise, a lookup is attempted and if a value is not found, NULL is returned for the respective value.
+If an IP falls within any of the above, a NULL is assigned for a lookup.
+Based on where the IP address falls within the address ranges above, the NULL is prefixed with: PU, MC, BC, AC, LB respectively.
+Otherwise, a lookup is attempted from the GEO database.
+If a value is not found in the database, GEO_NULL is returned for the respective value.

 The prefix identifiers map as follows:
 	RFC1918 / "Private Use" = PU